|

 his long robe.

-"Could you not have taken a clean one?" asked the man,
+"Could you not have taken a clean one?"
+Shaking

-shaking his head.
-He returned to writing his note.
+his head, Wolfram returned to writing his note.

 He must not be too explicit in case it fell into the wrong hands.

-"This," said Vardamir, "is one of the finest of
+"This," said Vardamir, "is one of the finest reds

 a goblet.